manifoldfinance/xga-docs-v0/docs/index.md

         Slot 11, future can be used : crit, active, milestone, 02-11, 1
 ```

 The Auction platform uses the [SecureRPC.com](https://securerpc.com) relay, in which permissioned validator sets use exclusively.
 As such, we will know 2 epochs in advance in which slots we will mint a block.
 So, we can sell that blockspace about 2 epochs in advance, providing a forward contract market for β-blockspace.
-The following diagram shows an example of how this would work.

-### Introducing Elastic Supply Schedule and Novel Tie-Breaking
+### Elastic Supply Schedule

-In the realm of auctions, the traditional uniform price format has been a mainstay.
-However, we're on the cusp of an exciting evolution, introducing two groundbreaking features that promise to transform the auction landscape:

 **Elastic Supply Schedule**: Breaking away from the rigidness of a fixed supply, we're introducing elasticity.
 When prices dip low, we'll strategically limit the availability of options.
 This dynamic approach ensures a balance between supply and demand, maintaining value and interest.